Understanding How Much a Pool Will Raise Your Electric Bill

 A proper water circulation system is important for your pool and your health.

 To maintain the water crystal clear, ensure your pool’s circulation is run by a filter or pump system for at least 8 hours every day.
-It would also be beneficial to create a pool care routine to spend less time maintaining the pool.
+Creating a pool care routine to spend less time maintaining the pool would also be beneficial.

 At night, run the pump less.